 With the emphasis on eating more whole grains, commercial food manufacturers have joined the bandwagon and created appealing food options for busy shoppers.

 Often labeled wheat flour, multigrain, or other synonyms.
-While these products may look like whole grain, often with brown dyes added, that product you assume is providing whole grains may not be much different than eating your typical processed white bread.
+While these products may look like whole grains, manufacturers often supplement with brown dyes, that product you assume is providing whole grains may not be much different than eating your typical processed white bread.

 The Whole Grain Council created stamps for food manufacturers to add to their labeling to alert shoppers to products that are whole grain.